Back to Don's Maps

 Lender of the piece: Directorate General for Cultural Heritage Rhineland-Palatinate, Generaldirektion Kulturelles Erbe Rheinland-Pfalz.

-Statuette produced from the tip of an antler, shown as Number 12 in the colour photograph above.
+Statuette produced from the tip of an antler.
 The antler is almost untouched in the upper part.

 Height 87 mm, width 15 mm.